Deland McCullough: Career

 In 2020, while working as the running backs coach for the Kansas City Chiefs, McCullough won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.

-On February 8, 2021, McCullough was hired at Indiana University as their running backs coach.
+On February 8, 2021, McCullough was hired by the Indiana Hoosiers as their running backs coach.

-In February 2022, Notre Dame hired McCullough as their new running backs coach.
+In February 2022, the Notre Dame Fighting Irish hired McCullough as their new running backs coach.

+On February 9, 2025, the Las Vegas Raiders hired McCullough to serve as their running backs coach.

 Personal life

 McCullough, born Jon Briggs, was placed for adoption as a newborn, but reunited with his biological mother in November 2017.
-He found out from her that his mentor, Sherman Smith, is his biological father,as depicted in the Kendrick Brothers 2021 film, Show Me the Father.
+He found out from her that his mentor, Sherman Smith, is his biological father, as depicted in the Kendrick Brothers 2021 film, Show Me the Father.

 McCullough has four sons; Deland II, Dasan, Daeh, and Diem.
-Deland II and Dasan are currently on the Indiana Hoosiers football team.
+Deland II and Dasan previously played for Indiana University together.